Key information

 Allied health practitioner approval number

 If approved, you will receive a unique SIRA workers compensation approval number, which cannot be used by others and is valid across each location you work and your details will be added to the list of SIRA approved practitioners.
-The active SIRA approval period is the same as the AHPRA registration.

 You must notify SIRA in writing within 7 days of any changes to your listed details.